KTH-EXPECA/PECAClassroomExercises/README.md

 1. Deploy the CLEAVE controller on `eu-north-1`.
    This corresponds to a datacenter in Stockholm.
 2. Repeat the same setups as for [Experiment 1](#experiment-1).
-   Again, remember to create appropriate directories and mount them using the `-v` option; also, remember to point CLEAVE to the correct host with `-e CONTROLLER_ADDR=$(dig +short eu-north-1)`.
+   Again, remember to create appropriate directories and mount them using the `-v` option; also, remember to point CLEAVE to the correct host with `-e CONTROLLER_ADDRESS=$(dig +short eu-north-1)`.
 3. Analyze the results.
    How does the system stability of the scenarios on `eu-north-1` compare to those on `eu-west-1`?
 4. Now, set `PEND_LEN=0.5`, and try with `SAMPLE_RATE` values of 20, 30, 40, and 60Hz (once again, remember the directories).